 How to Invoice Someone

 Do you need to issue a sales invoice but don’t know the best method?
 You’re in luck!
-This article will discuss different ways of issuing an invoice and what to include on an invoice.
+This article will discuss different ways to issue an invoice and what to include on it.

 First, we will look at the information required in a sales invoice.
 It will vary depending on the country you are billing in, so it is best to consult with your local accountant or tax authority.
 However, invoices generally include some standard items.